MarcoSchaeferT/davis_docu/pages/How_to_use/Just_the_Docs.md

 ---
-layout: default
+layout: page
-title: Callouts
-parent: davis
+title: "Template: Just the Docs"
-nav_order: 7
+nav_order: 2
+parent: How to use?
+permalink: /Just_the_Docs/
 ---

 # Callouts
 {: .d-inline-block }